meteor/meteor/v3-docs/docs/packages/accounts-2fa.md

 To provide codes that are exactly compatible with all other Authenticator apps and services that implements TOTP, this package uses [node-2fa](https://www.npmjs.com/package/node-2fa) which works on top of [notp](https://github.com/guyht/notp), **that** implements TOTP ([RFC 6238](https://www.ietf.org/rfc/rfc6238.txt)) (the Authenticator standard), which is based on HOTP ([RFC 4226](https://www.ietf.org/rfc/rfc4226.txt)).

-> This package is meant to be used with [`accounts-password`](https://docs.meteor.com/api/passwords.html) or [`accounts-passwordless`](https://docs.meteor.com/packages/accounts-passwordless.html), so if you don't have either of those in your project, you'll need to add one of them.
+> This package is meant to be used with [`accounts-password`](../api/accounts.md#passwords) or [`accounts-passwordless`](./accounts-passwordless.md), so if you don't have either of those in your project, you'll need to add one of them.
 In the future, we want to enable the use of this package with other login methods, our oauth methods (Google, GitHub, etc...).

-<h2 id="activating-2fa">Activating 2FA</h2>
+## 2FA Activation Flow {#activating-2fa}

 The first step, in order to enable 2FA, is to generate a QR code so that the user can scan it in an authenticator app and start receiving codes.